Should Australia adopt a Director Identification Number (DIN) requirement?

 However, details lodged with ASIC by companies are not verified by ASIC.
 As a result, it is difficult for ASIC and other regulators to trace a director’s relationship across different companies, particularly where illegal activity is involved.

-In addition, the Amendment Bill may have had a deterrent affect against phoenixing activity by prescribing a set of penalties for contravention of the DIN requirement.
-For a failure to apply for a DIN, it imposes a strict liability criminal offence punishable by up to 60 penalty units (currently $12,600), and a civil penalty of up to $200,000.
+In addition, the Amendment Bill may have had a deterrent affect against phoenixing activity by prescribing a set of penalties for contravention.
+For example, a failure to apply for a DIN could have incurred a criminal penalty of up to 60 penalty units (currently $12,600), and a civil penalty of up to $200,000.